Sophia-Edu-Labs/sophia-math/scenes/AIGen/scenes/en_TOPIC_Decomposition_of_Price_Changes_SUB_Hicks_Decomposition_chapter_0_video_03_q.typ

 #questionDef(
 questionText: "If the price of good $X$ increases, what effect does Hicks Decomposition isolate first?",
-answerOptions: ("Substitution effect", "Income effect") )
+answerOptions: ("Substitution effect", "Income effect"),
+correctAnswerIndex: 0,
+)